 We lost half of our agency income in the winter of 2018.
 While clients left for a variety of reasons, losses on that scale are the kind of thing that can sink a marketing agency.
 We had a serious problem, and something needed to change.

 It was during this period of turmoil that our agency learned about StoryBrand.
-Developed by Nashville-based, best-selling author Donald Miller, the StoryBrand Framework is a marketing messaging framework based on the hero’s journey.
-This messaging framework helps businesses and professionals simplify their brand messaging by taking a story-driven approach to communication that places the customer at the center of everything.
+Developed by Nashville-based, best-selling author Donald Miller, the StoryBrand Framework is a brand messaging framework based on a hero’s journey.
+It uses a story-driven approach to help businesses simplify their messaging.
+It's a communication method that places the customer at the center of everything.